 Born: 21 April 1926, Mayfair, London

 Remembered for: Becoming the longest-reigning monarch of Great Britain on 9 September.
 She witnessed great social change over the 20th century, and has famously stayed out of political affairs.
-The Queen has undertaken more than 260 official overseas visits to more than 116 different countries.
+Queen Elizabeth II has undertaken more than 260 official overseas visits to more than 116 different countries.

 In 1947, Princess Elizabeth married Prince Philip, and together they had four children – Prince Charles, Princess Anne, Prince Andrew and Prince Edward.
 The Queen and Prince Philip currently have eight grandchildren and five great-grandchildren.